And5reas/PolosSearch/readme.md

 # 📌 Polos Search

-🇷🇷 Aplicação web para localizar polos educacionais com base na cidade pesquisada.
+**BR** Aplicação web para localizar polos educacionais com base na cidade pesquisada.
 Exibe a distância até o centro urbano e mostra informações detalhadas do polo.
 Permite adicionar, editar e excluir polos de forma simples pela interface.

-🇺🇸 Web application to locate educational hubs based on the searched city.
+**US** Web application to locate educational hubs based on the searched city.
 It shows the distance from the city center and detailed information about each hub.
 Users can easily add, edit, and delete hubs through the interface.

 ---